ux/ui essentials

 • what stage of a customer journey coincides with the clear decline of a client’s interest/activity on a platform.

-Further, depending on the answers and hypotheses received, you will receive quite an accurate and statistically meaningful answer whether the key factor of your customer churn is rooted in financial, technical, communicational, or user experience areas.
+Further, depending on the answers and hypotheses received, you will receive quite an accurate and statistically meaningful answer as to whether the key factor of your customer churn is rooted in financial, technical, communicational, or user experience areas.

-You will hence know, whether to send more educational content, revise the onboarding process for friction points, or eliminate obvious communication gaps with your users.
+You will hence know whether to send more educational content, revise the onboarding process for friction points, or eliminate obvious communication gaps with your users.

 III.
 Show care towards your clients.

-When the target is clear, mildly renew contact with a client, asking in a friendly manner what exactly distracted them from a product, and what service issues, challenges, or scarcities they faced.
+When the target is clear, mildly renew contact with a client, asking in a friendly manner what exactly distracted them from a product and what service issues, challenges, or scarcities they faced.

-To put it simply, your rhetoric of concern and care has to show that you do not simply want their credit card to get back to your command, but are really and wholeheartedly worried about their interests.
+To put it simply, your rhetoric of concern and care has to show that you do not simply want their credit card to get back to your command but are really and wholeheartedly worried about their interests.
 Use intimacy and friendliness in your discourse.
 Show in every way that you still care for their well-being and really want to help.
-For example, you can ask a client directly on the phone call how this can be done in their particular situation.
-You already know from our guide that 68% of clients quit because of “perceived indifference” from companies.
-And on the contrary, warm and nurturing treatment is what makes customers happy and increases a customer's lifecycle.

-Wrapped in a blanket of goodwill and courtesy, a clear and customized offer developed by your analysts will appear in a different, much more pleasing light to a disappointed or indifferent user.
+Wrapped in a blanket of goodwill and courtesy, a clear and customized offer developed by your business analysts will appear in a different, much more pleasing light to a disappointed or indifferent user.

 IV.
 Customize user experience and personalize communication.